 St. Mary’s Stadium in Southampton:

 Currently the largest football stadium in the south of England, outside of London, St. Mary’s Stadium is a complete bowl with stands of an equal height and a capacity of 32,505.
 Originally named ‘The Friends Provident St Mary’s Stadium’, the Southampton football stadium has been the home of Southampton F.C. since August 2001.
 The Southampton stadium plan kept in mind areas of Southampton – each stand is named after the areas of Southampton that they face – Itchen, Kingsland, Chapel and Northam.
 The captivating St. Mary’s Southampton stadium also has hospitality suites named after four famous Saints’: Matt Le Tissier, Markus Liebherr Lounge, Mick Channon, and Terry Paine.
 Ideal for every type of conference, meeting, event or even exhibition, the Southampton venue offers a wide variety of both large and small spaces, with capacities ranging from 2 – 650, across 13 different suites.
-We showcase the best of the South Coast, by offering our ‘Vitamin SEA’ Day Delegate Package from £25+VAT pp. Find out more on what each room can offer here.
+We showcase the best of the South Coast, by offering our ‘Vitamin SEA’ Day Delegate Package from £25+VAT pp. Find out more on what each room can offer.

 Amex Stadium in Brighton:

 Also known as the Falmer Stadium and American Express Community Stadium, the renowned blue and white Amex Stadium is home to the famous Brighton and Hove Albion FC.
 Opened in July 2011, the Amex Brighton has a fantastic capacity of a stonking 30,750.
 It has come leaps and bounds since its conception, having hosted premier league football for the first time in August 2017, as well as hosting the Rugby World Cup.
 The Brighton FC ground has also seen their home team go from the bottom to the premier league, so it’s really not a stadium to miss experiencing, especially if you’re a hard-core footie fan.
 As well as sport, the venue is also ideally placed for every type of event.
 In fact, the Amex Stadium is this year’s host venue for Stadium Experience’s Stadium Events & Hospitality Awards 2018, welcoming over 400 guests for a prestigious black tie awards dinner.
 The stadium also welcomes conferences and events, with a special DDR offer this summer of just £29.99 + VAT per person for all events held between May and August 2018.
-Find out more here.
+Find out more about conferences and events at the Amex Stadium.

 Stadium MK in Milton Keynes: